slopezpereyra/slopezpereyra.github.io/_posts/2023-08-28-ToLoveMyWife.md

 This is, for now, as much as I care to share.
 Love is, no doubt, the supreme force in life; and though marriage, as an institution, implies love in now necessary way, I came to find it acts as a protective and fostering ring when love exists.
-I am aware that many of virtues I have named of my marriage are not peculiar to marriage, but rather of the fact that I married a loving and extraordinary individual.
+I am aware that many of the joys I have spoken about  are not peculiar to marriage, but rather to the fact that I married a loving and extraordinary individual.
 Perhaps the praises I have given of the institution are but a diversion; perhaps I have been only too lucky.
 I have a wife that I miss when left without her; a wife that I find attractive; a wife of remarkable intelligence and talent; kind and tranquile, generous and loving.
 Does marriage require extraordinary individuals, extraordinary relations, in order to function properly?
-Statistics suggest so, for an impassioned analysis of the facts leads to the conclusion that marriage can, and almost always is, a recipe for disaster; half of marriages end in divorce; of those that don't, how many are truly happy?
+Statistics suggest so, for an impassioned analysis of the facts leads to the conclusion that marriage can be, and almost always is, a recipe for disaster; half of marriages end in divorce; of those that don't, how many are truly happy?
 But enough of this.
-I praise my wife with the due devotion; I know no love as giving, as unselfish and generous, as that she gives to me, and that I give to her.
-I wish everybody knew what it is like to experience the wonder of such love; most people live a loveless life.
+I praise my wife with due devotion; I know no love as giving, unselfish and generous as that we have for each other.
+I wish everybody knew what it is like to experience the wonder of such a love; most people live a loveless life.